alexle/alexle.github.com/_posts/2012/2012-05-08-why-i-dont-like-running-but-still-do-it.markdown

 ## The Running Bug ##

-A couple days later, I felt an unexpected urge - the urge to do it <u>again</u>.
+A couple days later, I felt an unexpected urge - the urge to do it **again**.
 My legs felt stronger, my pace of 11 minutes/mile looked beatable.
 And that's when I knew I had caught the running bug.

 It's strange how something so painful could be so addicting.
 Each run afterwards, I would try to push myself a *little* bit faster, or a *little* bit further.
 I wasn't always successful, but failing just motivated me more next time.